Central Oregon feeling effects of stagnant air - KTVZ

 That's when the new storm system will hit the Cascades, and then by the late afternoon/evening, most of us have between a 20 and 40 percent chance for rain and snow.

-The rest of us could see rain and snow those days as well, but the chance not as high.
+The rest of us could see rain and snow those days as well, but the chances are not as high.

 Comments